Elemend/Builders-Wand/README.md

 # Technical/Other

 The Wands are retextured Carrot on a Stick Items.
 To texture it, the texturepack uses CustomModelData.
 The Values I'm using are 690222, 690223, 690224 and 690225.
 This makes it incompatible with other datapacks which use CustomModelData for their carrot on a stick items.
 It can be made compatible by combining the Resourcepacks from either Packs.

-# Updated 01.05.2020

-Updated to the latest Snapshot

 # Known Problems: